 A wise professor of theology once remarked to me to beware of people who profess special revelation from God.
-He said the more “spiritual” things get, the more dangerous they become and even demonic.
+He said the more “spiritual” things get, the more dangerous and even demonic they become.
 Today’s text reminds me of that conversation so many years ago.

-The mark of a spiritual person, in the tradition of Jesus, is not in some kind of super spirituality but in the holiness of their humanity.
+The mark of a spiritual person, in the tradition of Jesus, is not in some kind of super-spirituality but the holiness of his or her humanity.
 Jesus did not become a human being so that we could become something other than or more than human beings.
 He became a human being so that we could embody the holiness of humanity.

-What we need is Jesus, our head, and we can only be connected to him through his Body, the Church.
-God is growing the Church.
-God is not searching for super spiritual people to grow the Church, but for saints in ordinary.
+What we need is Jesus, our Head, and we can only be connected to him through his body, the church.
+God is growing the church.
+God is not searching for super-spiritual people to grow the church, but for ordinary saints.

-- What do you make of this notion of the more “spiritual” something or someone is the more dangerous they become?
+- What do you make of this notion of the more “spiritual” something or someone is, the more dangerous he or she (or it) becomes?

 - What do you observe about the ways Jesus teaches and demonstrates what it means to be spiritual?